Home Top Vancouver Attractions Vancouver’s Granville Island Vancouver’s Granville Island at Christmas

 Christmas Lights Video

-To give you even more of an idea of what to expect at night at Granville Island during the Christmas season, check out the following video.
-It was filmed in November of 2020.
-The video begins with scenes of the historic industrial crane, the Granville Island Hotel and tree decorations near the Performance Works theatre venue.
+To give you even more of an idea of what to expect at night at Granville Island during the Christmas season, check out the video below.
+It was filmed in November, 2020.
+The video begins with scenes of the historic industrial crane, the Granville Island Hotel and tree decorations near the Performance Works Theatre venue.

-Other scenes in the video include lights along Johnson Avenue and Railspur Alley, the star light sculpture by the waterfront, the Arts Club Theatre‘s Granville Island Stage, and all the many lights in front of the Granville Island Public Market.
+Other scenes in the video include lights along Johnson Avenue and Railspur Alley.
+There is also the star light sculpture by the waterfront, the Arts Club Theatre‘s Granville Island Stage, and all the many lights in front of the Granville Island Public Market.

-The following video was taken in the late evening in the middle of November.
-It was late, after the market and other stores had all closed.
-It was also raining off and on when we did the filming, which explains why there are so few people in the scenes.
-As you’ll see in the video though, the place looks quite magical.
+The following video was taken in the late evening in the middle of November after the market and other stores had all closed.
+It was also raining off and on when we did the filming.
+That explains why there are so few people in the scenes.
+As you’ll see in the video, though, the place looks quite magical.
 There aren’t lights everywhere, but, where they are, they are beautiful.
-Earlier in the evening, and later in the holiday season, the place can get lively and busy (but still comfortably so).
+Earlier in the evening, and later in the holiday season, the place can get lively and busy.

 Hours and Admission

 Admission to Granville Island is always free.
-The holiday lights and decorations were up from mid-November to early January last season.
-The lights are back as of November 12th, 2022, and will remain up until early January in 2023.
-Parking during the Christmas season is usually free.
+The holiday lights and decorations were up from November 12th, 2023, until January 3rd, 2024.
+Parking during the Christmas season is free after 6:00 pm.

-Operating hours of stores inside the Net Loft building vary, but for most of December the place is typically open between 10:00 am and 6:00 pm.
+Operating hours of stores inside the Net Loft building vary.
+For most of December, however, the place is open between 10:00 am and 6:00 pm.
 The same as the Public Market, stores in the Net Loft are usually closed on December 25th and 26th, and then again on January 1st.
-The Kids Market is open during similar hours and dates most years.
+The Kids Market operates during similar hours and dates most years.

 Granville Island Night Scene

 TIP #1: If you go between around 4:00 pm and 6:00 pm, you can see all the Christmas lights but also shop while the market and all the stores are still open.
-And if you stay even later, you can enjoy dinner while you’re there.
+And even if you stay later, you can still enjoy dinner while you’re there.

 TIP #2: The False Creek Seawall goes right by Granville Island.
 If you go earlier in the day, and want to go for a walk while enjoying world-class views of the city, the seawall is a great place to do that.
 It’s also a great activity to combine with a visit to Granville Island for a bit of shopping and a bite to eat.